 There are a pair of CFexpress Type B (or XQD) card slots, and the camera comes with built-in ethernet, for fast transfer of images directly to an FTP server.
 And when there’s no wired connection available, the camera boasts in-camera Wi-Fi FTP (with no need for separate transmitter), as well as 5G smartphone connectivity via USB-C. All connection options can now be controlled from a single menu tab.

-Nikon says that the Z9 has its most advanced AF system by far, and even surpassing the D6.
-Its 493 AF points mean that subject tracking is available across the entire frame and there are no less than 10 AF Area modes, along with 405 Auto Area AF points (five times more than on the Z7), with Deep Learning AF enabling the camera to detect and track up to nine distinct subjects.
+The same can't quite be said for the autofocus.
+The Z9 has Nikon's most advanced AF system, eclipsing even the D6.
+Its 493 AF points mean that subject tracking is available across the entire frame and there are no less than 10 AF Area modes, along with 405 Auto Area AF points (five times more than on the Z7), with Deep Learning AF (opens in new tab) enabling the camera to detect and track up to nine distinct subjects.

 The camera’s people detection system can switch between eyes, face and the upper body (a new feature for Z cameras), depending on subject distance, while the animal detection algorithms can track the usual cats, dogs and birds plus many other creatures, again detecting whole bodies, heads or eyes.